 You may not be able to get that in-salon scalp massage your stylist gives you at the shampoo bowl, but an at-home scalp massage can be just as effective!
 In fact, a scalp massage can help to increase circulation in your scalp and promote healthy hair growth.
 Not to mention, it’s an easy way to de-stress!

 While you’re shampooing, use your fingertips to gently massage your scalp in a circular motion beginning at the front and working your way towards the back.
 If you don’t want to use your fingers, you can also purchase a handheld scalp massager.

 Protect your scalp from the sun.

 Your scalp and hair are constantly being exposed to the sun in your daily life.
 We all know about the damaging effects UV rays can have on our skin, but our scalps are often ignored when we’re applying our daily SPF products.

-If you’re planning on being in the sun for a long period of time, be sure to sit under a beach umbrella, wear a hat, or apply products that protect your hair from the sun throughout your scalp and hair.
+If you’re planning on being in the sun for a long period of time, be sure to sit under an umbrella, wear a hat, or apply products that protect your hair from the sun throughout your scalp and hair.
 We love the Kérastase Soleil range.
-Even though we’re spending most of our time indoors at the moment, the sun that comes through your window can still have the same effects on your strands—so it’s important to always use sun-protecting products!
+Even if you’re spending most of your time indoors, the sun that comes through your window can still have the same effects on your strands—so it’s important to always use sun-protecting products!

-With our expert tips and product picks, you’re fully equipped to care for your scalp the right way!
+With our expert healthy scalp tips and product picks, you’re fully equipped to care for your scalp the right way!